harsh071/Angular-Forge-Agent/README.md

 # LibgenUI

-A modern web application built with Angular that provides a user interface for code generation and management.
-This project uses Firebase for backend services and Google's Gemini AI for code generation capabilities.
+A browser-based AI tool that helps users build web applications in Angular without writing code, similar to bolt.new but specifically  designed for Angular development.
+This project combines Firebase for backend services and Google's Gemini AI for intelligent code generation capabilities.
+It allows developers to generate, preview, and render Angular components in real-time, making it easier to prototype and develop Angular applications.

+The application serves as an interactive playground where you can:
+- Generate Angular components and code using AI
+- Instantly preview the rendered output
+- Save and manage your code snippets
+- Share and reuse components

 ![LibgenUI Interface](docs/assets/libgenui-interface.png)